MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementTermAndConditionAcceptanceStatuses.md

   - `[Id <String>]`: Read-only.
   - `[AcceptedDateTime <DateTime?>]`: DateTime when the terms were last accepted by the user.
   - `[AcceptedVersion <Int32?>]`: Most recent version number of the T&C accepted by the user.
   - `[TermsAndConditions <IMicrosoftGraphTermsAndConditions1>]`: A termsAndConditions entity represents the metadata and contents of a given Terms and Conditions (T&C) policy.
-T&C policies' contents are presented to users upon their first attempt to enroll into Intune and subsequently upon edits where an administrator has required re-acceptance.
+T&C policies’ contents are presented to users upon their first attempt to enroll into Intune and subsequently upon edits where an administrator has required re-acceptance.
 They enable administrators to communicate the provisions to which a user must agree in order to have devices enrolled into Intune.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: Read-only.
     - `[AcceptanceStatement <String>]`: Administrator-supplied explanation of the terms and conditions, typically describing what it means to accept the terms and conditions set out in the T&C policy.
 This is shown to the user on prompts to accept the T&C policy.